 Acer Aspire S13 full review

-Acer has launched a range of new products at its global event in New York, including a new super slim laptop to take on the MacBook Air and other Windows rivals.
+Acer has launched a range of new products at its global event in New York, including a new super slim MacBook Air and other Windows rivals.
 Here’s our Acer Aspire S13 hands-on review.
-See also: 20 best laptops 2016.
+See also: 20 best laptops.

 Continuing the Aspire S range of ultraportable laptops, the S13 has been unveiled alongside other new Windows 10 devices such as the Switch Alpha 12, a Surface Pro 4 rival, and Predator gaming machines which are VR ready.